 - Not detail-oriented / not too detail-oriented

-- Not comfortable to take risks
+- Not comfortable taking risks

 - Too concentrated / lack of focus

-Knowing how to answer, “what are your weaknesses” will set you up for success in your job search.
+Knowing how to answer, “What are your weaknesses” will set you up for success in your job search.
 If you have trouble creating a response to this question, here are some examples to inspire your response.
 Read those and apply the framework to your own professional characteristics.

 How to address weakness in resume

 When solving your weaknesses, draw on examples related to skills/habits or personality traits.
 Depending on the type of job you are interviewing for, you can choose which one you want to focus on.
 For example, discussions about a skill or a practice can be extremely relevant for a technical position.
 For a sales or customer service role, your interviewer may be interested in hearing about your personality traits.
-Neither choice is strictly wrong or right.
+Neither choice is strictly wrong nor right.
 Re-read the job description for Clues for the most important ones for this specific role.